moj-analytical-services/laurium/docs/index.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Why 'Laurium'

+[Laurium](https://en.wikipedia.org/wiki/Lavrio) was an ancient Greek mine, famed for its rich silver veins that fueled the rise of Athens as a Mediterranean powerhouse.

+Just as Laurium’s silver generated immense wealth for ancient Athens, so modern text mining (based on LLMs) holds the potential to unlock huge untapped value from unstructured information.

 ## Contact Us
 Please reach out to the AI for Linked Data team at AI_for_linked_data@justice.gov.uk or bold@justice.gov.uk.